-To prevent problems stemming from wearing the wrong socks, it is important that you choose socks that will not cause you problems.
-There are many brands of diabetic socks that provide a looser fit around the calf.
-If you do need some compression because of swelling or vein insufficiency, compression socks that provide uniform compression through the calf are available.
+Struggling with socks that cut off circulation?
+It's time for a change!
+Luckily, you can find many brands of diabetic socks that provide a looser fit around the calf.
+But, if you do need some compression because of swelling or vein insufficiency, you don't have to wear those tight, uncomfortably banded socks.
+Instead, choose prescription compression socks that provide uniform compression through the calf.
+We can help you find the perfect pair for your health needs.

 Both diabetic socks, as well as compression socks, are readily available.
 Houston podiatrist Dr. Andrew Schneider carries both at Tanglewood Foot Specialists.
 If you are unsure if your current socks are right for you, contact our office for an immediate appointment.